CrisisComputing/TBCOV/README.md

 ```

 Download the above files from [Crisis-NLP TBCov](https://crisisnlp.qcri.org/tbcov)
-Above list lists the files needed to be download.
-Make sure to download the full monthly base zip file to get the individual files stated in the `required_monthly_files.txt` file.
+It lists the monthly base files required to extract the full data from IDs files.
+Make sure to download the full monthly base zip file to get the individual files stated in the above `required_monthly_files.txt` file.

 Each line indicates which monthly base file is required for download so that it can be used to extract tweet details with the help of the next script.